T H E M I N D F U L L I V I N G C E N T E R

 In my early years of clinical training at the University of Washington's Harborview Medical Center, I began sitting in meditation with Dr. Marsha Linehan, the founder of DBT (Dialectical Behavior Therapy, considered by others to be an unprecedented treatment that changed the face of Western psychological medicine).
 I discovered the benefits, both personally and professionally, of dwelling at the intersection of mindfulness and psychotherapy.

 In 2015 my unique potential to help others was acknowledged by the American Mindfulness Research Association when I received a grant awarded to the most promising mindfulness practitioners and teachers in the nation.
 I have recently returned from two years of living and meditating in the monasteries of Southeast Asia, during which I spent some time ordained as a Buddhist nun.
-The integration of spirituality into therapy is one of my areas of interest.
+The integration of spirituality into therapy is one of my areas of interest, as well as the therapeutic value of plant medicines.

 WHAT TO EXPECT